 John was active in a number of All Party Parliamentary Groups: he chaired the APPG on Global Uncertainties and was Vice Chair of the high profile APPG on Hunger and Food Poverty.
 This resulted in the publication of a report at the end of 2014, and John continues to work on issues related to food poverty as a Trustee of Feeding Britain.

 Also in 2014, he undertook a course with the Royal College of Defence Studies alongside serving officers to deepen his understanding of defence policy at a national and international level.
 He also simultaneously studied for a Masters degree in International Security and Strategy at King's College London, which he graduated from with distinction.

 John was returned as the Member of Parliament for Salisbury in the 2015 General Election with a significantly increased majority.
 He was appointed Parliamentary Private Secretary to the Business Secretary, the Rt Hon Sajid Javid MP and served on the Work and Pensions Select Committee until September 2016.

-Following the formation of Theresa May's Government, he was appointed Parliamentary Private Secretary to the Chancellor of the Exchequer, the Rt Hon Philip Hammond.
+Following the formation of Theresa May's Government in 2016, he was appointed Parliamentary Private Secretary to the Chancellor of the Exchequer, the Rt Hon Philip Hammond.